 iPhone XR vs. XS: Design and size

 2018 saw Apple believing that bigger is better when it comes to iPhones.
 The 5.8-inch iPhone XS is the smallest phone in the range.
-The 6.5-inch iPhone XS Max equals the newer iPhone 11 Pro Max for the title of biggest iPhone ever, and yet it doesn't feel too big in the hand because this handset is the same size as the iPhone 8 Plus.
+The 6.5-inch iPhone XS Max isn't as big as the newer iPhone 12 Pro Max, but it's still a big boy.
+It doesn't feel that large in the hand, though, because this handset is the same size as the iPhone 8 Plus.
 Apple just got rid of the bezels.

 But if you're looking for a design that sits in between, one that Goldilocks would call "juuuust right," consider the 6.1-inch iPhone XR.
 This handset also features a different material, dropping stainless steel for aluminum.
 And while XS models come in gold, silver and space gray, the iPhone XR is available in black, blue, coral, red, white and yellow.
 If you expected to get a case that would cover up your colorful iPhone, Apple makes and sells its own clear protective case for the iPhone XR.

 In terms of what these phones have in common, every recent iPhone has that familiar notch that Apple debuted with the iPhone X. Also, none of these phones have a home button, so it's time to get familiar with how to close apps on the iPhone XS, XS Max and XR.